Fuelling change with authentic purpose

 Mountain icon

-At the end of our journey together, the joint team had produced a purpose statement that continues to act as a challenge to Wealthtime’s ambition and vision.
-It is actionable, exciting and authentic.
+At the end of our journey together, the joint team had produced a purpose statement and set of specific, actionable behaviours that continue to fuel Wealthtime’s growth ambitions today as it now supports over 72,000 clients.

 Communication icon

-The exec and core team within the business developed a mature understanding of the new purpose, and worked hard to socialise the work so that it can actively support the cultural transformation that Wealthtime has embarked upon.
+Both the executive and programme team developed a mature understanding of the new purpose and behaviours, and worked hard to socialise the work across Wealthtime – building impressive momentum for the organisation’s cultural transformation.

 Settings icon

-After the initial work, we began a six month programme of change designed to align aspects of the company with the newly defined purpose.
-This included a series of projects to rewire key structures such as the employee experience, corporate social responsibility, and training and development programs.
+After the initial phase of work, &us began a further six month programme that included a series of projects designed to rewire key structures so that they reflected its new, purposeful direction – starting with employee experience, corporate social responsibility, and training and development.

 Vector 155-4